tecdrop/LoneColor-Android/README.md

 ## Author

-LoneColor has been created by [Horațiu Tănescu](https://horatiu.me), cofounder of [East-Tec](https://www.east-tec.com) and original creator of [east-tec Eraser](https://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.
+LoneColor for Android was created in 2014 by [Horațiu Tănescu](https://horatiu.me), cofounder of [East-Tec](https://www.east-tec.com) and original creator of [east-tec Eraser](https://www.east-tec.com/eraser/), the privacy solution that quickly and securely covers your online and PC tracks.

 ## License